tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     mx.set_pes_packet_size(min_size, max_size)

 Determines the minimum and maximum total size of PES packets generated by the multiplexer, including all header bytes.
 When the data to be stored in a packet is smaller than the minimum size, the multiplexer will fill the packet up with stuffing bytes.
-When the data is larger than the maximum size the *feed()* and *coroutine()* functions will fail.
+When the data is larger than the maximum size the *feed()* function will fail.

 The PES packet size must be a multiple of 184 bytes, in the range 184 to 65504 bytes inclusive, and this function will round *min_size* up